sustainable easter menu

 LIFE GREEN COMPOSITE

-Kitchen sinks made from 100% recycled materials are now a reality thanks to the LIFE GREEN COMPOSITE project, which comes to a closeone after years of intense research and experimentationone.Plados Telma, a leading manufacturer of composite kitchen sinks, thanks to the project approved and co-funded by the European Commission under the LIFE+ programme, the European Union's LIFE+ fund, has now been able to...
+Kitchen sinks made at 100% from recycled materials?
+Today it is a reality thanks to the LIFE GREEN COMPOSITE project, which comes to an end after years of intense research and experimentation.
+Plados Telma, a leading manufacturer of kitchen sinks in composite materials, thanks to the project approved and co-financed by the European Commission within the LIFE+ programme,...

 April 10, 2025